telephoneorg/kazoo-builder/README.md

 ## Description
 This is just a builder for kazoo 4.x, which is used in [docker-kazoo](https://github.com/telephoneorg/docker-kazoo).
+This image clones the kazoo git repo, applies all patches in [patches](images/builder/patches), builds kazoo from source, packages it as a debian deb package, then uploads it to our debian repo.
+It also builds seperate packages for the config files and the sound files.

+Debian packages built:
+* kazoo
+* kazoo-configs
+* kazoo-sounds

 ## Build Environment